optimuscms/pages/README.md

 # Pages
-This package provides the core back end functionality for creating pages and page templates within the CMS.
+This package provides the core backend functionality for creating pages and page templates within the CMS.

-## Usage
+## Installation
 This package can be installed through Composer.

 `composer require optimuscms/pages`